Preschool Bible Snack: A Delicious Lesson in Thankfulness

 Say: We built our tower because we wanted a snack.
 We remembered to pray to God and thank him for his blessings.
 The people in the story forgot all about God.
 They just wanted to build a tower so they could make a name for themselves and be famous.
 They acted as if they didn’t need God at all.
 Let’s always remember to thank God each and every day in all that we do.

-This activity was excerpted from Group’s Encyclopedia of Bible Crafts for Preschoolers.
+This activity comes from Group’s Encyclopedia of Bible Crafts for Preschoolers.
 This must-have resource includes more than 175 crafts that bring to life 75 major Bible stories.
 Each activity is kid-approved for young children, with only four steps or less from start to finish!